TL;DR

 Verdict: ForkLift offers more diverse functionality as a dual-purpose file manager and transfer client.

-Transmit costs $45 as a one-time purchase.
-While more expensive than ForkLift, the price reflects its premium transfer performance and Panic's reputation for quality.
+Transmit costs $45 as a one-time purchase for all users.
+While more expensive than ForkLift's entry price, the price reflects its premium transfer performance and Panic's reputation for quality.
 It's still a reasonable investment for professionals.

-Verdict: ForkLift offers more functionality at a lower price point.
+Verdict: ForkLift offers more functionality at a lower entry price point.

 Transmit is purpose-built for file transfer and excels at uploading website files to remote servers.
 Its sync feature can compare your local project folder with the remote server and upload only changed files, dramatically speeding up deployment.
 The Panic Sync service stores your server connections encrypted in the cloud, so you have access to all your servers from any Mac.
 The polished interface makes managing dozens of client servers straightforward, and the deep integration with other Panic tools like Nova creates a cohesive web development workflow.